Volume XXIII, Bulletin No. 6

 Document Type: Bulletin, Monthly Bulletin, Publication, Spanish text

-Document Sources: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), Economic and Social Council (ECOSOC), General Assembly, International Labour Office (ILO), Organization of the Islamic Conference (OIC), Secretary-General, Security Council, United Nations High Commissioner for Human Rights (UNHCHR), United Nations Special Coordinator for the Middle East Peace Process (UNSCO)
+Document Source: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), Economic and Social Council (ECOSOC), General Assembly, International Labour Office (ILO), Office of the United Nations High Commissioner for Human Rights (OHCHR), Organization of the Islamic Conference (OIC), Secretary-General, Security Council, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)

 Subject: Armed conflict, Bethlehem 2000, Human rights and international humanitarian law, Incidents, Jerusalem, Palestine question, Peace proposals and efforts, Refugees and displaced persons